tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 The research was carried out at the NASA (National Aeronautics and Space Administration) Jet Propulsion Laboratory, California Institute of Technology under a contract with the Defense Advanced Research Projects Agency (DARPA) SafeDocs program.
-© 2023 California Institute of Technology.
 Government sponsorship acknowledged.

 # Constructing the Corpus